tambapps/P2P-File-Sharing/command_line/README.md

 ### Prerequisites

-- You must have installed [speer](https://github.com/tambapps/speer) and the [p2p_library](https://github.com/tambapps/P2P-File-Sharing/blob/master/p2p_library/README.md)
-- The two devices used for the file transfer must be connected to the same network (same WI-FI).
+The two devices used for the file transfer must be connected to the same network (same WI-FI).

-The two components used for the file transfer must be connected to the same wifi.
-Public WIFIs don't work for these transfers.

 ### Installing
 You can run this app from your IDE or generate the jar file by running (from `command_line/`)